mirzawaqasahmed/f5-big-iq-lab/docs/class09/module1/lab1.rst

 |

-Inactivity Timeout	120 seconds
+.. note:: The timeout on the access policy were updated for the purpose of this lab:

+  - Inactivity Timeout: ``120 seconds``
-Access Policy Timeout	60 seconds
+  - Access Policy Timeout:	``60 seconds``
-Maximum Session Timeout	180 seconds
+  - Maximum Session Timeout:	``180 seconds``